-The assigned baseline credit assessment (BCA) of a2 deviates from the scorecard generated BCA of aa3.
-The matrix-generated BCA of aa3 reflects (1) an idiosyncratic risk score of 4 (presented below) on a 1 to 9 scale, where 1 represents the strongest relative credit quality and 9 the weakest; and (2) a systemic risk score of Aaa, as reflected in the sovereign bond rating for Denmark (Aaa stable).
-The two notch differential reflects a number of factors that the scorecard does not capture.
-These include the Faroese industry's concentration on the fishing sector, refinancing risk and the islands' small population size limiting revenue generation.
+The matrix-generated BCA of aa3 reflects (1) an idiosyncratic risk score of 4 (presented below) on a 1 to 9 scale, where 1 represents the strongest relative credit quality and 9 the weakest; and (2) a systemic risk score of Aaa, as reflected in the Denmark's Aaa stable sovereign bond rating.

+The assigned baseline credit assessment (BCA) of a2 is below the matrix-generated suggested BCA and the two-notch differential includes an additional factor.
+This includes the Faroese industry's concentration on the fishing sector and the islands' small population size limiting revenue generation.